Guedel's classification

-Guedel's classification is a means of assessing of depth of general anesthesia introduced by Arthur Ernest Guedel (1883-1956) in 1920.
+Guedel's classification is a means of assessing the depth of general anesthesia introduced by Arthur Ernest Guedel (1883–1956) in 1920.

 History

 Since general anesthesia first became widely used in late 1846, assessment of anesthetic depth was a problem.
 To determine the depth of anesthesia, the anesthetist relies on a series of physical signs of the patient.
-In 1847, John Snow (1813-1858) and Francis Plomley attempted to describe various stages of general anesthesia, but Guedel in 1937 described a detailed system which was generally accepted.
+In 1847, John Snow (1813–1858) and Francis Plomley attempted to describe various stages of general anesthesia, but Guedel in 1937 described a detailed system which was generally accepted.

 This classification was designed for use of a sole inhalational anesthetic agent, diethyl ether (commonly referred to as simply "ether"), in patients who were usually premedicated with morphine and atropine.
 At that time, intravenous anesthetic agents were not yet in common use, and neuromuscular-blocking drugs were not used at all during general anesthesia.
 The introduction of neuromuscular blocking agents (such as succinylcholine and tubocurarine) changed the concept of general anesthesia as it could produce temporary paralysis (a desired feature for surgery) without deep anesthesia.
 Most of the signs of Guedel's classification depend upon the muscular movements (including respiratory muscles), and paralyzed patients' traditional clinical signs were no longer detectable when such drugs were used.

 Since 1982, ether is not used in the United States.
 Now, because of the use of intravenous induction agents with muscle relaxants and the discontinuation of ether, elements of Guedel's classification have been superseded by depth of anaesthesia monitoring devices such as the BIS monitor; however, the use of BIS monitoring remains controversial.

 Stages of Anesthesia

 Stage I (stage of analgesia or disorientation): from beginning of induction of general anesthesia to loss of consciousness.

 Stage II (stage of excitement or delirium): from loss of consciousness to onset of automatic breathing.
-Eyelash reflex disappear but other reflexes remain intact and coughing, vomiting and struggling may occur; respiration can be irregular with breath-holding.
+Eyelash reflex disappears but other reflexes remain intact and coughing, vomiting and struggling may occur; respiration can be irregular with breath-holding.

 Stage III (stage of surgical anesthesia): from onset of automatic respiration to respiratory paralysis.
 It is divided into four planes: